 Montenegro has opened its borders to citizens of countries with a low number of cases.
 This list includes over 100 countries that have active cases of less than 25 per 100,000 inhabitants.
 Individuals from countries with rates higher than this are required to self-isolate for 14 days.
 As of 22 July the following countries are on this “green list”: The United Kingdom, EU Member States (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden) and Algeria, Andorra, Australia, Bahamas, Barbados, Brunei, Cambodia, China, Costa Rica, Cuba, Fiji, Georgia, Iceland, Indonesia, Jamaica, Japan, Jordan, Lebanon, Liechtenstein, Madagascar, Malaysia, Morocco, Mauritius, Mongolia, Morocco, Mozambique, New Zealand, Nicaragua, Norway, Palestine, Papua New Guinea, Paraguay, Philippines, Senegal, Seychelles, Senegal, South Korea, Switzerland, Tajikistan, Thailand, Trinidad and Tobago, Tunisia, Turkey, United Arab Emirates, Uruguay, Uzbekistan, Venezuela, Vietnam and Zambia.All ports for internal maritime traffic are also open.

 Starting July 15, limited commercial flights to and from Morocco will be available.
 Foreign nationals who are residents of the country may enter as long as they submit a negative COVID-19 test and self-isolate for 14 days.
 The land border between Algeria and Morocco remains closed.
-On July 9, the Moroccan Government announced extension to the State of Health Emergency until August 10.
+On 6 August, the Moroccan Government announced a further extension to the State of Health Emergency until 10 September.

 Mozambique has partially opened its borders with limited commercial flights now available.
 Anyone arriving is required to undergo a 14-day quarantine period regardless of citizenship or country of origin. .The Mozambican government has declared a national State of Emergency, which will remain in place until 30 September.